Addressing Clergy

 |

-their heads covered and be dressed in black (only Queens wear white in the
+be dressed modestly in black (only certain Queens and princesses wear

-Pope's presence); men must remove their hats in his presence.
-Repeat reverential
+men must remove their hats in his presence.
+Repeat reverential gestures

 Face-to-face